orhunulusahin/kpls-2024/short_presentation.md

 ---

+## Chengjia Ye

+- Institute & Department: DCC - Psycholinguistics
+- Favorite food: Hotpot
+- Thoughts on Git: Sounds cool but takes time to get used to.

+---

 ## You!!

-- Institute & Department:
-- Favorite food:
-- Thoughts on Git: